venndr/erebus/README.md

 end
 ```

-For the encryptable fields implementat the `Erebus.Encryption` protocol:
+For the encryptable fields implement the `Erebus.Encryption` protocol:

 ```elixir
 defimpl Erebus.Encryption do